Marlins vs. Blue Jays Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .500 with a home run, two walks and five RBI.
+- Arraez has picked up at least one hit in four straight games.
+During his last five outings he is hitting .571 with a home run, two walks and five RBI.

 Arraez Recent Games